What is the risk of Yellow Fever in Uganda?

 You may have had more than one Yellow Fever vaccine and that’s not a problem, because it used to be given at 10-year intervals.
 However, nowadays, if you have had the vaccine and you have proof – you don’t need to have it again.

-What is the process for avoiding having a Yellow Fever jab at the airport?
+What is the process for avoiding having a repeat Yellow Fever jab at the airport?

-Dr Prevatt advises: Any border control that insists on seeing evidence of Yellow Fever vaccine within the last 10 years (old rules) should be reminded of WHO’s revised rule that you only need one dose in your lifetime.
-If you find yourself in this situation, ask to speak to someone senior and explain that you do not need to be ‘jabbed’ again because your certificate is now valid for life (even if it states a booster is due in 10 years).
+Dr Prevatt advises: Any border control that insists on seeing evidence of Yellow Fever vaccine within the last 10 years (old rules) and if not wanting to give you another dose – should be reminded of WHO’s revised rule that you only need one dose in your lifetime.
+If you find yourself in this situation, ask to speak to someone senior and explain that you do not need to be ‘jabbed’ again because your certificate is valid for life (even if it states a booster is due in 10 years).

 Mosquito.
 Yellow fever. information for travellers.
 IMAGE COURTESY National Travel Health and Network Centre NaTHNaC (UK)